FCHS Clubs and Organizations

 Location: 107A

 Academic Team is for students interested in competing academically against other schools.
-Season is September - January.
+Season is September - April.
 Matches on Mondays.
-Practices two mornings or two afternoons a week or a combination of both.
+Practices are during FLEX and meets are either after school or on Saturdays.

 Sponsor(s): Coach Breeden/Coach Pass